Avdhesh-Varshney/WebMasterLog/Angular-JS-Projects/Advanced/Contact-Manager/README.md

   <img src="https://img.shields.io/badge/typescipt-darkblue?style=for-the-badge&logo=typescript&logoColor=white)" />
 </div>

 ![Line](https://github.com/Avdhesh-Varshney/WebMasterLog/assets/114330097/4b78510f-a941-45f8-a9d5-80ed0705e847)

 <!-- -------------------------------------------------------------------------------------------------------------- -->

 ## :zap: Description 📃

 - This is an contact manager web application which allowed users to view, add, edit, delete and search contact details (name, phone and email).
+Users are notified with the use of a popup alert after every operation.

 <!-- -------------------------------------------------------------------------------------------------------------- -->

 ## :zap: How to run it? 🕹️